just-noticeable/damroo/a-closer-look-at-cghs.md

 <br>

-The Directorate of CGHS is a health insurance company, and not only a Guarantor or a Surety[^1] of credit, because the said Directorate that belongs to the Government of India:
+**The Directorate of CGHS is a Health Insurance company,** and not only a Guarantor or a Surety[^1] of credit, because the said Directorate that belongs to the Government of India:

 <ol type="a">
   <li>